mrimann/CoMo/README.md

 	Sets the base directory to be used for the local cloning of the remote repositories before the data can be extracted.

+- whoGetsCredits: author

+	Defines who'll get the credits, this is defaulting to the author which usually is the one that created the change and often is the same person that commits the change.
+The whole thing is configurable for situations where you want to credit the committer instead.

+	Allowed values: "author" and "committer"

+	Sinces v1.2.0

 - sendNotificationMailsForCoderOfTheMonth: FALSE

 	Whether to send mails to the ceremony master upon election of a new coder of the month